 Studies that may appear to some readers to meet the eligibility criteria, but which were excluded, should be listed in the ‘Characteristics of excluded studies’ table, and an explicit reason for exclusion should be provided (one reason is usually sufficient).
 It is not necessary to include every study excluded at the full text screening stage in the table; rather, authors should use their judgement to identify those studies most likely to be considered eligible by readers, and hence most useful to include here.
 A succinct summary of the reasons why studies were excluded from the review should be provided in the Results section.

 It is helpful to make readers aware of any completed studies that have been identified as potentially eligible but have not been incorporated into the review.
 This may occur when there is insufficient information to determine whether the study meets the eligibility criteria of the review, or when a top-up search is run immediately prior to publication and the review authors consider it unlikely that inclusion of the study would change the review conclusions substantially.
 A description of such studies can be provided in the ‘Characteristics of studies awaiting classification’ table.
 Readers should also be made aware of any studies that meet the eligibility criteria for the review, but which are still in progress and hence have no results available.
 This serves several purposes.
-It will help readers assess the stability of the review findings, alert research funders about ongoing research activity, and can serve as a useful basis for deciding when an update of the review may be needed.
+It will help readers assess the stability of the review findings, alert research funders about ongoing research activity, help inform research implications, and can serve as a useful basis for deciding when an update of the review may be needed.
 A description of such studies can be provided in the ‘Characteristics of ongoing studies’ table.

 See the online MECIR Manual for reporting guidance relevant to the description of studies.